 By magnifying, cropping, mirroring, inverting, decelerating and otherwise reworking these scenes, Vaughan increases the sense of time and scale to “imbue them with a nonhuman energy and power, to endow them with the immensity of geological time … a kind of cosmological narrative: a story of the universe itself.”

-Taking snippets from the archive and combining them with sounds of his own, Vaughan remixes and retreats them to create a soundtrack that conveys a sense of something immersive and numinous.
+Taking snippets from the archive, Vaughan remixes and retreats them to create a soundtrack that conveys a sense of something immersive and numinous.

 A spectacle which generates a sense of awe, or perhaps of dread.
 Vaughan alludes to Stanley Kubrick’s 2001: A Space Odyssey as a reference point.
 Similarly one might substitute Corby and think of the opening credits of Twin Peaks, the factory scenes simmering amongst a small, strange town.